mattbodholdt/OCSPAlpine/README.md

 # OCSPAlpine
 Alpine container with SSL to run OCSP Responder

-Place required files in /var/containerdata/ocsp:
+Place required files in /var/containerdata/ocsp on the Docker host:

 -CA Index - index.txt